 Suggested uses: Extract gel with your favorite medicinal and culinary herbs for flavor and/or health support.
 (See instructions: www.mermaid-botanicals.com/seaweed-resources) Can be added to soups and stews for nutritive properties and thicker texture.
 Makes a set, somewhat brittle gel when refrigerated (for ocean pudding pies!).
 Gel can be used in topical preparations with a preservative.

-Provided by Maine Coast Sea Vegetables. www.seaveg.com
+Seaweeds provided by Nature Spirit Herbs, BC Kelp, and/or Maine Coast Sea Vegetables.

 Red seaweeds like Irish Moss contain small amounts of a range of nutrients: iodine, calcium, magnesium, iron, potassium, vitamin A, vitamin C, and B complex, as well as Essential Fatty Acid content, and trace nutrients zinc, copper, manganese, selenium, and chromium.
 Each contains several antioxidant constituents, including antioxidant pigments phycocyanin and phycoerythrin, and its own unique carrageenan profile, as noted below.